visgl/deck.gl-community/docs/modules/editable-layers/api-reference/layers/editable-geojson-layer.md

 - Selected features in mode `modify` will render edit handles.
 Only one feature may be selected while in mode `drawLineString` or `drawPolygon` to draw a feature.

 _Note: make sure to pass in the same array instance on each render if you are not changing selection.
-Otherwise, nebula.gl may clear state on every render (e.g. may clear a drawing in progress if the viewport changes)._
+Otherwise, @deck.gl-community/editable-layers may clear state on every render (e.g. may clear a drawing in progress if the viewport changes)._

 #### `onEdit` (Function, optional)